gnachman/iterm2-website/source/features.md

 </section>
 <section class="feature-block">
 <a name="growl-support"></a>
-### Growl Support
+### Notification Center Support
-You can choose to receive Growl notifications of activity, bells, and more.
+You can choose to receive notifications of activity, bells, and more.
 Feel free to let a long job run in the background, secure in the knowledge that you'll know when it's done.
 <a href="img/screenshots/growl.png" target="_blank"><img src="img/screenshots/growl.png"></a>

 </section>